dschoen24/MAZE/README.md

 Contributors: Valense Acquah-Louis (Tema-2021) / Saiyid Kazmi (saiyidmkazmi) / Vasantha Mutyala (V-MalM) / Debra Potts (dschoen24)

 ### Objective:
-The objective of this project is
+The objective of this project is to create an interactive dashboard that will explore

 Visualization
 Display Museums, Zoos, Aquariums on the map using leaflet